gptscript-ai/gptscript/docs/docs/03-tools/03-openapi.md

 # OpenAPI Tools

-GPTScript can treat OpenAPI v3 definition files as though they were tool files.
+GPTScript can treat OpenAPI v2 and v3 definition files as though they were tool files.
 Each operation (a path and HTTP method) in the file will become a simple tool that makes an HTTP request.
 GPTScript will automatically and internally generate the necessary code to make the request and parse the response.